 Before getting pet hermit crabs, you need to prepare a suitable habitat.
-One of the most pivotal elements of this is your choice of substrate.
 While sand is considered the default substrate choice, soil can be used as an alternative.

 Most hermit crabs can live in soil bedding.
 You can’t just use soil from your yard or get potting soil from a garden center.
 Instead, you’ll need to get coconut soil or creature soil from a specialist pet store.